SantiagoBerna/BlogPostStreamingAssets/README.md

 One problem, however, is that the initial loading process in the Bee Engine used ``tinygltf`` and the GLTF format to load a scene.
 The act of loading an entire scene took a lot of time and was coded as a single process.
 This means we cannot load a scene over multiple threads, even though it is conceivable that you can separate a model into textures, primitives, nodes, etc...

-To solve this, I converted my input gltf files into a set of files that corresponded to seperate primitives, textures, materials and a main scene file.
+To solve this, I converted my input gltf files into a set of files that corresponded to separate primitives, textures, materials and a main scene file.
 In hindsight, I probably could have created a specialized gltf parser to do this without a preprocessing step of splitting into files.

 This process is often time called importing, and game engines do it all the time to convert distribution formats into more specialized ones for runtime.